Gogoro/python-compress-video/README.md

 # Python Compress Video

-## Gaol
-I have 5TB+ worth of videos stored on my NAS that are from livestreams I've done and YouTube videos.

-Compressing all of these videos using Media Encoder is going to take a while and be cluncy.
-Also, I want this to just happen automatically whenever I save a recording.

-Therefore I'm going to make the following functionality:
-- [x] Distinguish between compressed and not compressed files
-- [x] Set root folder, and automatically compress ALL videos in sub folders of this
-- [x] Have good naming, so I can visually see what's been compressed. // Dropped this.
-Program detects if it needs to be compressed, that's enough.

 ## Usage

-### Warning
+### ⚠️ Warning
-This script runs through all the sub folders to the base folder you define and finds `.mp4` files and compresses them.
-After it's done running, it deletes the original and replaces that with the new file.
-So, if the process failes.
-It should not delete the original.
+This script operates by traversing all subfolders from the defined base folder, identifying `.mp4` files, and compressing them.
+Once the compression process is complete, the original files are deleted and replaced with the compressed versions.
+However, if the process encounters any errors, it will not delete the original files.
-But if the process is successful, you will loose your original file.

-### Running the command
+### Running the Command
+Follow the steps below to utilize this video compression automation tool:

-1. Install `ffmpeg`
+1. Install `ffmpeg`.
-2. Instal dependencies `python3 pip install -r requirements.txt`
+2. Install the required dependencies by running the following command: `python3 -m pip install -r requirements.txt`
-2. Run compression with `python3 compress-video.py .../test/` // Change `.../test/` to be the absolute path
+3. Execute the compression process by running the following command: `python3 compress-video.py /path/to/your/videos/`
+Replace `/path/to/your/videos/` with the absolute path to the directory containing the videos you want to compress.

+## Contribution
+Contributions to this project are welcome.
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.